FabledFuryFox/MindBendProject/Setting/Pharos's Creek.md

 Overview:
 	This is the town most of the story takes place in and is part of [[The Overall World and its Laws]].
+The residents of this town aren't too keen on outsiders and tend to act vaguely strange.
+They appear to be unaware to the weirdness that surrounds them, but they do this to keep themselves safe from prying eyes.